 might be seen by others as either an inducement or a reward which might put the staff member under an obligation to a third party.

-- A staff member, regardless of his or her level of authority in relation to financial management, must not solicit or accept any gift from any party with whom they hold a pecuniary interest without first declaring the interest to the Chief Financial Officer and obtaining his or her approval to proceed; any conflict of interest declared under this clause must be recorded in the Interest Register maintained by the Chief Financial Officer.
+- A staff member, regardless of their level of authority in relation to financial management, must not solicit or accept any gift from any party with whom they hold a pecuniary interest without first declaring the interest to the Chief Financial Officer and obtaining their approval to proceed; any conflict of interest declared under this clause must be recorded in the Interest Register maintained by the Chief Financial Officer.

 - In accordance with the Procurement Policy, staff members who are involved either directly or indirectly in purchasing, approving purchasing, or a tender process must not accept a gift of any type from a supplier (or potential supplier) of goods or services where those goods or services are the same as, or similar to, goods or services that are currently the subject of the purchase or tender process.

-- A staff member who is offered a gift which would not ordinarily be a legitimate expectation associated with the staff member's employment with the University, must disclose the details of the offer to his or her line manager; the relevant line manager has authority to determine whether the gift may be accepted and if so, whether it may be retained by the staff member who received it or must be shared with other relevant staff; a gift accepted by a staff member while travelling on University business must be declared to the staff member’s line manager on their return.
+- A staff member who is offered a gift which would not ordinarily be a legitimate expectation associated with the staff member's employment with the University, must disclose the details of the offer to their line manager; the relevant line manager has authority to determine whether the gift may be accepted and if so, whether it may be retained by the staff member who received it or must be shared with other relevant staff; a gift accepted by a staff member while travelling on University business must be declared to the staff member’s line manager on their return.

 - The following factors must be considered by the line manager in determining whether or not a gift may be accepted: